Ceterai/SpookySynergy/README.md

 - The patch is intended to be a part of the **[Halloween Ceternity](https://steamcommunity.com/sharedfiles/filedetails/?id=3580687852)** mod collection.
 - Compatible with Starbound version 1.4 and above.
 - Works alongside most mods.
 If you encounter conflicts, please report them in the Issues section.
-- Requires all 4 mods listed in the "Affected Mods" section to be installed for full functionality.
+- Requires all 3 mods listed in the "Affected Mods" section to be installed for full functionality.
+- Compatible with [Tabula Rasa](https://steamcommunity.com/sharedfiles/filedetails/?id=737353165): all recipes from the **Haunted Crafting Table** (and more) can be accessed through it.
+  - Includes a custom filter button for all those recipes.

 ## Removal